Umuzi-org/ACN-syllabus/content/topics/javascript-specific/js-naming-convention/_index.md

 ### Resources:

-The following resources should help you get a good idea about naming conventions in JavaScript:
+The following resources should help you get a good idea about general naming conventions in JavaScript:

 <https://google.github.io/styleguide/jsguide.html#file-name>